 CERCLA created the Superfund law, as some people will know it, in response to the Love Canal situation where an old toxic waste dump was contaminating a New York town.
 The Superfund is supposed to apply to an "imminent" and "substantial" threat to the environment or public health.

-There are about 1,200 sites on the Superfund's National Priority List right now.
+There are about 1,300 sites on the Superfund's National Priority List as of February, 2019, with another 50 proposed sites.
 The responsible party is supposed to pay for the clean-up, and the federal government has broad authority to supervise and regulate this process.

 The responsible party might be the owner of the property, a past owner who allowed the contamination to occur, or even someone who transported or arranged for the transport of hazardous material to the site.